Government of Thailand: The monarchy

-The king is also head of the House of Chakri, the ruling house of Thailand founded by King Buddha Yodfa Chulaloke (or Rama I) in 1782.
+The king is also head of the House of Chakri, the ruling house of Thailand founded by King Phutthayotfa Chulalok (or Rama I) in 1782.
 The monarchy and the royal family's influence peaked during the reign of Bhumibol Adunyadei, but it continues to command significant respect in Thailand.
 Bhumibol commanded popular respect and moral authority, which was used at times to resolve political crises.
 The monarch's official home is the Grand Palace, but the current king lives primarily in the Chitralada Palace in Bangkok.
 The monarch's household was managed by the Bureau of the Royal Household and his finances by the Crown Property Bureau, but these offices are being transferred to direct control by the monarchy.

 The heir presumptive to the throne is Prince Dipangkorn Rasmijoti, although it is up to the king's discretion whether Prince Dipangkorn will be named Crown Prince in the future.
 Succession to the throne is governed by the 1924 Palace Law of Succession, promulgated by King Vajiravudh.
 Palace law follows the male agnatic primogeniture, where males only are allowed to succeed and inheritance is passed only from father to son and through the male line only.
 However, the 1974 amendment to the Thai constitution allows for a princess to ascend the throne and this particular provision is retained under Section 21 of the 2017 Constitution which reads:In the case where the Throne becomes vacant and the King has not appointed an Heir under paragraph one, the Privy Council shall submit the name of the Successor to the Throne under section 20 to the Council of Ministers for further submission to the National Assembly for approval.
 In this regard, the name of a Princess may be submitted.
 Upon the approval of the National Assembly, the President of the National Assembly shall invite such Successor to ascend the Throne and proclaim such Successor as King.